chipkent/action-cleanup-package/README.md

 # action-cleanup-package

 This is a GitHub Action to delete GitHub packages.
-It is very useful to clean up unneeded Docker images in ghcr.io after a PR is closed.
+It is very useful to clean up unneeded Docker images in the GitHub Container Registry (ghcr.io) after a PR is closed.

 ```
 # Delete Docker images after PR merge